doc-doc/CoVGT/README.md

 1. [x] Release feature of other datasets.
 Please email the first author and specify the reason as the data is strictly for research purpose.

 ## Environment
-Assume you have installed Anaconda3, cuda version > 11.0, please do the following to setup the envs:
+Assume you have installed Anaconda3, cuda version > 11.0 with gpu memory > 24G, please do the following to setup the envs:
 ```
 >conda create -n videoqa python==3.8.8
 >conda activate videoqa